MBartsch71/abap-binary-tools/README.md

 # abap-binary-tools
 This is a collection of binary tools for ABAP.

-Because there are no build-in binary classes I decide to develop some useful converters as well as capabilities to calculate with binary numbers.
+Due to the lack of nice build-in classes for working with binary values, I decided to develop some useful converters as well as capabilities to calculate with binary numbers.

+Please feel free to extend, comment or request new functionality.

 ## Converters
 - [Integer to Binary](src/zcl_integer_to_binary.clas.abap)